Top 7 Outdoor Activities in Jacksonville, Florida

 While we had a rental car, the hotel does provide free shuttle service to and from the airport so if you’re in the area for a cruise or won’t be needing a car, you have free hotel transportation.
 There is a fee of $10 per night if you are parking a car at the hotel.

-The hotel is just outside of the Jacksonville International Airport and centrally located for all of Jacksonville’s activites.
+The hotel is just outside of the Jacksonville International Airport and centrally located for all of Jacksonville’s activities.
 Best of all, even though it’s an airport hotel, I never once heard a plane takeoff or land- something so common at many airport hotels.
 Additionally, the hotel offers several great amenities like a saltwater pool, fitness center, and a hotel restaurant.

 Pro Tip: If your flight arrives late at night, take the shuttle to the airport and pick up your rental car in the morning.
 If your flight leaves early in the morning, you can drop your rental car off the night before and utilize the shuttle.
 This can save costs on both hotel parking and rental fees.